ArbitrumFoundation/docs/docs/concepts/dao-vote.md

 1. **Temperature check:** This is a preliminary vote that gauges the community's interest in a proposal before it moves on to the next stage.
 Temperature checks are conducted on the Snapshot platform and are only open to $ARB token holders who hold at least 0.01% of <a data-quicklook-from='votable-tokens'>votable tokens</a>.

 2. **On-chain vote:** If the proposal passes the temperature check, it will move on to an on-chain vote facilitated by Tally.
-This "call for votes" can be initiated by $ARB token holders who hold at least 5,000,000 votable tokens.
-To be approved, nore than 50% of the votable tokens that voted on the proposal must have voted in favor of the proposal; <a data-quicklook-from='constitutional-aip'>constitutional proposals</a> must receive votes from at least 5% of all votable tokens in existence; <a data-quicklook-from='nonconstitutional-aip'>non-constitutional proposal</a> must receive votes from at least 3% of all votable tokens in existence.
+This "call for votes" can be initiated by $ARB token holders who hold (or represent) at least 5,000,000 votable tokens.
+To be approved, more than 50% of the votable tokens that voted on the proposal must have voted in favor of the proposal; <a data-quicklook-from='constitutional-aip'>constitutional proposals</a> must receive votes from at least 5% of all votable tokens in existence; <a data-quicklook-from='nonconstitutional-aip'>non-constitutional proposal</a> must receive votes from at least 3% of all votable tokens in existence.

 ### Token-weighted voting